| Appendix 5: Articles

 food security within the region and will be of great

+assistance to the world food supply.
 Food policy adopted for the country is aiming at supplying

 sufficient amount of food for the entire nation and at the